 PUD approval is site plan specific.
 Therefore, given the concerns regarding road construction standards, parallel parking and parking that backs into the street; and the impact that easements and buffers requested by the Engineering Department could have on the development, a holdover to allow the applicant to meet with Engineering and Traffic Engineering to address these issues and submit a revised plan would be appropriate.

 As with any new construction, full compliance with the landscaping and tree planting requirements of the Ordinance will be required.
 Additionally, the site contains wetlands and adjoins a creek, thus the area could be considered environmentally sensitive; therefore, the approval of all applicable federal, state and local agencies would be required.
 Moreover, as the site adjoins R-1, Single-Family Residential property to the South, the provision of a buffer in compliance with Section IV.D.1. should be provided.

-RECOMMENDATION PUD: Based upon the preceding, it is recommended that this application be heldover until the August 4, 2005 meeting.
-Any revisions or additional information must be submitted by July 11.
+Revised for August 4, 2005